CECTC/dbpack-doc/en-us/sharding.md

 INSERT INTO city (`id`, `name`, `country_code`, `district`, `population`) VALUES (10001, '´s-Hertogenbosch', 'NLD', 'Noord-Brabant', 129170);
 ```

-If the above request has specified a primary key, the primary key will not be generated.
+The above request has specified a primary key, the primary key will not be generated.

 ```sql
 INSERT INTO city (`name`, `country_code`, `district`, `population`) VALUES ('´s-Hertogenbosch', 'NLD', 'Noord-Brabant', 129170);